lelit/pglast/docs/ast.rst

    .. attribute:: returningList
       :type: tuple

-      return-values list (of TargetEntry)
+      Return-values list (of TargetEntry)

    .. attribute:: groupClause
       :type: tuple

-      a list of SortGroupClause's
+      A list of SortGroupClause's

    .. attribute:: groupingSets
       :type: tuple

-      a list of GroupingSet's if present
+      A list of GroupingSet's if present

    .. attribute:: havingQual
       :type: Node

-      qualifications applied to groups
+      Qualifications applied to groups

    .. attribute:: windowClause
       :type: tuple

-      a list of WindowClause's
+      A list of WindowClause's

    .. attribute:: distinctClause
       :type: tuple

-      a list of SortGroupClause's
+      A list of SortGroupClause's

    .. attribute:: sortClause
       :type: tuple

-      a list of SortGroupClause's
+      A list of SortGroupClause's

    .. attribute:: limitOffset
       :type: Node